mkibabu/tutorials/Notes.md

 ## 3. Adding a View

 This section explains the intricacies of views and how they are used to cleanly encapsulate the process of gernerating HTML responses to a client.

 Views in ASP.NET can be created using the *Razor View Engine*, which creates pages with a `.cshtml` extension.

-### Razor Syntax
+#### 3.1.
+Razor Syntax

 Below are a few tips on Razor syntax and rules:

 1. Add code to a page using the **@** character.

-   ...The @ character starts inline expressions, single- and multi-line expressions
+   The @ character starts inline expressions, single- and multi-line expressions.
 2. Enclose code blocks in braces.
 3. Within a block, add a semicolon at the end of each code statement.
 4. Variables can be used to store values.